 “The sustainability of this program is dependent on community contribution,” Ross said.
 “We’ve even had alumni come back and donating, giving back to the UT community so we can support our Longhorns.”

-UT Outpost is run entirely off donations and also has a clothing section where students can purchase used professional clothes at an affordable price.
+UT Outpost is run entirely off donations and also has a clothing section where students select used professional clothes for free.